 A Fall Fairytale and Outdoor Playground: The Scottish Highlands

 Why Go Now: The Scottish Highlands are mesmerizing enough—jagged rock fixtures spearing up through the plains, glistening lakes and deep serpentine valleys guarded by castles.
 Now imagine that same dramatic landscape painted in sunset hues.
 That is the beauty of Scotland in the fall, when the crowds are thinner, the weather is cooler and the hiking and biking is post card picturesque.
-And if you happen to be there anyway, add a little magic to your journey with the Enchanted Forest (September 29-October 30) in Pitlochry, a woodland sound and light show that is celebrating its 20th anniversary—a great add-on for families, especially with younger kids.
+And if you happen to be there anyway, add a little magic to your journey with the Enchanted Forest (October 5-November 5) in Pitlochry, a woodland sound and light show that is celebrating its 20th anniversary—a great add-on for families, especially with younger kids.

 A Coastal Retreat: Rhode Island